blaulichtSMS/docs/dashboard_api_v1.md

-# BlaulichtSMS Dashboard API
+# blaulichtSMS Dashboard API

 ## Version
-- V1.0: Erste Version (2016-08-12)
+- V1.0: First version (2016-08-12)
-- V1.1: Integrationen hinzugefügt, AlarmData Element angepasst (2017-01-19)
+- V1.1: added integrations, adapted AlarmData element (2017-01-19)

-## Allgemein
+## General

 ### Encoding
-Encoding ist immer UTF-8.
+Encoding shall be UTF-8.

-### Basis URL
+### Base URL
 https://api.blaulichtsms.net/blaulicht

 ## Dashboard API

-Für die Verwendung der Dashboard API wird ein Dashboard User benötigt.
+The dashboard needed to use this API can be created on the web platform (start.blaulichtsms.net) under "Dashboard".

 ### Login
 _**/api/alarm/v1/dashboard/login**_

-Um einen Login durchzuführen muss man einen HTTP POST Request mit dem Header: `Content-Type: application/json` auf die oben angebene URL absenden.
+To log in you need to send an HTTP POST request with header `Content-Type: application/json` to the above URL.
-Die Benutzerdaten hierfür sind die selben, die für den Login auf [https://dashboard.blaulichtsms.net](https://dashboard.blaulichtsms.net/#/) verwendet werden.
+The login data are the same as for [https://dashboard.blaulichtsms.net](https://dashboard.blaulichtsms.net/#/).

     {
         "username" : "myUser",